PatTheMav/obs-plugintemplate/README.md

 ### Set Up Build Dependencies

-Just like OBS Studio itself, plugins need to be built using dependencies available either via the `obs-deps` repository (Windows and macOS) or via a distribution's package system (Linux).
+Just like OBS Studio itself, plugins need to be built using dependencies available either via the `obs-deps` repository (Windows and macOS) or via a distribution's package system (Ubuntu).

 #### Choose An OBS Studio Version